idraney/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image5]

-#### 5. Discuss howthe radius of curvature of the lane and the position of the vehicle with respect to center were calculated.
+#### 5. Discuss how the radius of curvature of the lane and the position of the vehicle with respect to center were calculated.
 Identify where this was used in the source code.

 [//]: # (You need to update this with your own description and image file)